jump-dev/Dualization.jl/docs/src/manual.md

 ### KKT Conditions

 The KKT conditions are a set of inequalities for which the feasible solution is equivalent to the optimal solution of an optimization problem, as long as strong duality holds and constraint qualification rules such as Slater's are valid.
-The KKT is used in many branches of optimization and it might be interesting to write them programatically.
+The KKT is used in many branches of optimization and it might be interesting to write them programmatically.

 #### MOI standard form